 Due to the high capital cost and technical requirements of installing CHP, there is a very long lead time for a successful installation.
 With small numbers of projects and wide ranges of possible project sizes, the Company anticipates substantial variability in MW realized in any given year.
 For 2020, the Company achieved 630kW of installed capacity, corresponding to approximately 4,089 MWh of savings.
 As of August 2020, the Company has knowledge of the following, estimated pipeline of CHP projects in Rhode Island (see Table 5) that have initiated a Technical Assistance Study and are expected to leverage energy efficiency incentives.
 The Company commits to updating this pipeline table in each annual Energy Efficiency Plan and reconciliation filing to the PUC going forward.
 Direct notification shall be sent to the Division of Public Utilities & Carries, the Office of Energy Resources, and the Energy Efficiency and Resource Management Council via email whenever a CHP project with a net output of one MW or greater is added, removed, or updated after the Technical Assistance Study and before the offer letter to the customer.
 Table 5.
-Pipeline o Table 5.
-Pipeline of RI CHP Projects with TA Study Initiated Customer Name or Company Name Schartner Farms Approximate Siz e of CHP (kW and 13.3 MW 26,465 Annual MWh Location Information Feeder 49-56-88F1 Substation Tower Hill Substation Gas Line ID 416612250 Current Status (Scoping, Study, Under Construction, Post- Inspection or Commissioning) Estimated Year(s) in which the Company will claim energy savings Scoping Study 2022 and 2023 in this table.
-If a cubeen redacted in t confidential pipelinand/or OER, if req ustomer or company had the table above.
-The Cor ne table without redact ut of disclosing their names s opted-out their names have mpany will provide a ed names to the PUC, DPUC, Changes for 2022 N/A Rationale for Changes N/A Notes enewable natural gas, h ative fuel options for CHP ydrogen, biogas, and other
+Pipeline of RI CHP Projects with TA Study Initiated Customer Name or Company Name Schartner Farms Approximate Size of CHP (kW and Net Lifetime MWh) 13.3 MW, 311,562 Net Lifetime MWh Feeder 49-56-88F1 Substation Tower Hill Substation Gas Line ID 416612250 Current Status (Scoping, Study, Notification Process, Under Construction, Post-Inspection or Commissioning) Notification Process Estimated Year(s) in which the Company will claim energy savings 2022 and 2023 Customers and/or Companies may op in this table.
+If a customer or company been redacted in the table above.
+The confidential pipeline table without red and/or OER, if requested. has opted-out their names have Company will provide a Changes for 2022 There are no program changes for 2022.
+Rationale for Changes N/A Notes The Company continues to explore altersystems, such as renewable natural gas opportunities fuels. •